cbc-univie/cp_properties/README.md

 ## Examplary scripts

 The python script `compute_properties.py` uses the water report in the data folder and the property functions to compute and print thermodynamic properties.
 It also computes the mean and standard deviation from NBoot = 100 bootstrapping samples from the water data.
 The python script `get_available_properties.py` collects and prints the raw data (stored in the data folder) for a selected liquid.
-To execute those scripts (once installed this repository), run
+To execute those scripts, run

 - `python compute_properties.py`